 University of Trento

-- For a full semester or academic year, take classes in Italian across a variety of subjects.
+- For a full semester or academic year, take classes across a variety of subjects.
 Ideal for students with advanced Italian proficiency and a desire to be independent.

-- Live in the beautiful city of Trento, located just south of the Dolomite mountains, a UNESCO world heritage site since 1997.
+- Live in the beautiful city of Trento, located at the foot of the Dolomite mountains, a UNESCO world heritage site since 1997.

 Semester & Academic Year